Diesel locomotive: Diesel–hydraulic

 Diesel–hydraulic locomotives use one or more torque converters, in combination with fixed ratio gears.
 Drive shafts and gears form the final drive to convey the power from the torque converters to the wheels, and to effect reverse.
 The difference between hydraulic and mechanical systems is where the speed and torque is adjusted.
 In the mechanical transmission system that has multiple ratios such as in a gear box, if there is a hydraulic section, it is only to allow the engine to run when the train is too slow or stopped.
 In the hydraulic system, hydraulics are the primary system for adapting engine speed and torque to the train's situation, with gear selection for only limited use, such as reverse gear.

 Hydrostatic transmission

-Hydraulic drive systems using a hydrostatic hydraulic drive system have been applied to rail use.
+Hydrostatic drive systems have been applied to rail use.
 Modern examples included 350 to 750 hp shunting locomotives by Cockerill (Belgium), 4 to 12 tonne 35 to 58 kW narrow gauge industrial locomotives by Atlas Copco subsidiary GIA.
 Hydrostatic drives are also utilised in railway maintenance machines (tampers, rail grinders).

 Application of hydrostatic transmissions is generally limited to small shunting locomotives and rail maintenance equipment, as well as being used for non-tractive applications in diesel engines such as drives for traction motor fans.